wasnotrice/shoes-atom/README.md

         $ rake

-    Shoes gets compiled to `dist/shoes.js`.
-The example app in `examples/hello/src` gets compiled to `examples/hello/dist`.
+    This compiles two versions of Shoes: `dist/shoes-browser.js` and `dist/shoes-atom.js`, for running in a browser, and in atom-shell, respectively.
+The example app in `examples/hello/src` gets compiled to `examples/hello/browser` and `examples/hello/atom`.

-4. Open the example app with your Atom app.
+4. Open the example app with your browser, or with your Atom app.
 On OS X, that looks like this:

+        $ open examples/hello/browser/index.html
-        $ /Applications/Atom.app/Contents/MacOS/Atom examples/hello/dist
+        $ /Applications/Atom.app/Contents/MacOS/Atom examples/hello/atom

 Congratulations.
 You're running a Shoes app :D